UCF-Li-Lab/Analysing_Bacterial_Strains/README.md

 '/dwgsim/simulated_data_with_evolutionary_relationship/data/original_genome/' ------> 'Your own path/original_genome/'

-As in the paper, we will have 184 GB simulation data.
-If you want to generate the corriponding simulation dataset, you could get it useing the pipeline here.
+As in the paper, we will have 184 GB of simulation data.
+If you want to generate the corresponding simulation dataset, you could get it useing the pipeline here.
 Also I just upload one example for each of the Sh and USh type dataset to the following link:

 Link: https://doi.org/10.6084/m9.figshare.18092846